FoRTE-Research/UnTracer-AFL/readme.md

 # UnTracer-AFL
-This repository contains an implementation of our prototype coverage-guided tracing framework UnTracer in the popular coverage-guided fuzzer [AFL](http://lcamtuf.coredump.cx/afl).
-Coverage-guided tracing employs two versions of the target binary -- (1) a forkserver-only `oracle` modified with basic block-level software interrupts for quickly identifying coverage-increasing testcases; and (2) a fully-instrumented `tracer` for tracing the coverage of all coverage-increasing testcases.
+This repository contains an implementation of our prototype coverage-guided tracing framework **UnTracer** in the popular coverage-guided fuzzer [AFL](http://lcamtuf.coredump.cx/afl).
+Coverage-guided tracing employs two versions of the target binary: (1) a forkserver-only `oracle` binary modified with basic block-level software interrupts on unseen basic blocks for quickly identifying coverage-increasing testcases and (2) a fully-instrumented `tracer` binary for tracing the coverage of all coverage-increasing testcases.

-In UnTracer, both the oracle and tracer utilize the AFL-inspired [forkserver execution model](http://lcamtuf.blogspot.com/2014/10/fuzzing-binaries-without-execve.html).
+In UnTracer, both the oracle and tracer binaries use the AFL-inspired [forkserver execution model](http://lcamtuf.blogspot.com/2014/10/fuzzing-binaries-without-execve.html).
 For `oracle` instrumentation we require all target binaries be compiled with `untracer-cc` -- our "forkserver-only" modification of AFL's assembly-time instrumenter `afl-cc`.
-For `tracer` binary instrumentation we utilize [Dyninst](http://www.dyninst.org/) with much of our code based off of [AFL-Dyninst](https://github.com/vanhauser-thc/afl-dyninst).
+For `tracer` binary instrumentation we utilize [Dyninst](http://www.dyninst.org/) with much of our code based-off of [AFL-Dyninst](https://github.com/vanhauser-thc/afl-dyninst).
 We plan to incorporate a purely "black-box" (source-unavailable) instrumentation approach in the near future.
 Our current implementation of UnTracer supports **basic block coverage**.

 <table>
   <tr>